How many people make a New Year’s resolution to “Lean” yourself out only to abandon it shortly thereafter?

 There are many environmental factors that must be taken in to account in order to define and optimize your network.
 Your business may be growing or declining.
 You may be expanding into new channels, such as E-Commerce, or you may be pulling back.
 And you may have just received a cash infusion allowing you to invest more, or you may have enormous cash and profit pressures forcing you to ratify your network.

 Whatever your situation your network must continually be optimized.
 Your facilities, whether owned, rented or outsourced, are the living organism which make up your network and define how your company goes to market.

-Continue reading “Network Optimization – What are your Criteria?”
+Continue reading “Network Optimization – What are your Essential Criteria?”